 Get annuals outside.
-Direct sow or transplant starts of summer annuals such as sunflowers, zinnias, and cosmos outside.
+Direct sow or transplant starts of summer annuals such as sunflowers (Helianthus annuus), zinnias (Zinnia elegans), and cosmos (Cosmos bipinnatus) outside.

 Visit local nurseries.
 Choices are abundant in local nurseries in April, so there is no better time to add to your collection of perennials, grasses, and shrubs.